 The average brisket weighs around 10 to 16 pounds.
 But like we’ve mentioned earlier, it all depends on the specific piece of meat that you’re working with.
 However, we’ll try to break it down for you.

 A normal-sized brisket would usually be somewhere between a 10-pound brisket and a 16-pound brisket.
 These can be referred to at local butcher shops as ‘a whole packer’ or ‘packer brisket’.
-(However, it’s perfectly normal to have never heard this phrase if you’re not a Central Texas-style butcher.)
-This simply means that the flat and point are both included in the cut that they wrap up in peach butcher paper.
+However, it’s perfectly normal to have never heard this phrase if you’re not a Central Texas-style butcher.

 Point Cut of Brisket